tcollier/whirled_peas/README.md

 end
 ```

-Similarly, if no child element is explicilty added to a `BoxElement`, but the block returns a string or number, that value will be converted to a `TextElement` and added as a child.
+Similarly, if no child element is explicilty added to a `Box`, but the block returns a string or number, that value will be converted to a `Text` and added as a child.
 For example, these are identical ways to create a box with string content

 ```ruby
 template.add_box do |composer|